10 Things to do in Granada, Spain (+ map): Best places to visit

 How to get to Granada?

 Granada has its own smaller airport, which is mainly used for domestic flights.
-I recommend flying to Málaga, which is 1.5 hours by train from Granada.
-There are direct flights to Málaga from a number of European cities including Prague, Nuremberg and Vienna.
-See our current flights to Málaga here.
+The best option is to fly to Malaga, which is 1.5 hours by train from Granada.
+There are direct flights to Malaga from a number of European cities including Prague, Nuremberg and Vienna.

 Trains and buses